-Likelihood of fire Potential consequences of fire Slight harm Moderate harm Extreme harm Low Trivial risk Tolerable risk Moderate risk Medium Tolerable risk Moderate risk Substantial risk High Moderate risk Substantial risk Intolerable risk
+Likelihood of fire Potential consequences of fire Eliceniiood of fire Slight harm Extreme harm Low Trivial risk Tolerable risk Moderate risk Medium Tolerable risk Moderate risk Substantial risk High Moderate risk Substantial risk Intolerable risk

-Considering the fire prevention measures observed at the time of this risk assessment, it is considered that the hazard from fire (likelihood of fire) at these premises is: Low □ Medium ⊠ High □ In this context, a definition of the above terms is as follows: Low Unusually low likelihood of fire because of negligible potential sources of ignition.
+Considering the fire prevention measures observed at the time of this risk assessment, it is considered that the hazard from fire (likelihood of fire) at these premises is:

+Low ⊠ Medium □ High □ In this context, a definition of the above terms is as follows: Low Unusually low likelihood of fire because of negligible potential sources of ignition.
 Medium Normal fire hazards (e.g., potential ignition sources) for this type of occupancy, with fire hazards generally subject to appropriate controls (other than minor shortcomings).
 High Lack of adequate controls applied to one or more significant fire hazards, such as to result in significant increase in likelihood of fire.
-Considering the nature of the premises and the occupants, as well as the fire protection and procedural arrangements observed at the time of this fire risk assessment, it is considered that the consequences for life safety in the event of fire would be:

-Moderate Harm $\square$ Extreme Harm $\square$

-In this context, a definition of the above terms is as follows:

-Slight harm Outbreak of fire unlikely to result in serious

-injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).

-Moderate harm Outbreak of fire could foreseeably result in

-injury including serious injury) of one or more occupants, but it is unlikely to involve multiple fatalities.

-Extreme harm Significant potential for serious injury or

-death of one or more occupants.

-Accordingly, it is considered that the risk to life from fire at these premises is:

-Trivial $\boxtimes$ Tolerable $\square$ Moderate $\square$ Substantial $\square$ Intolerable $\square$

-Comments:

-In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the normal fire hazards that have been highlighted within the risk assessment.

-When future refurbishments are carried out, there are a number of observations and actions that would improve the building.
-These observations can be found at the end of this document.

-After considering the use of the premise and the occupants within the block, the consequences for life safety in the event of a fire would be slight harm.
+fire protection and procedure e premises and the occupants, as well as the all arrangements observed at the time of this assidered that the consequences for life safety Slight Harm ⊠ Moderate e Harm Extreme Harm In this context, a definition of f the above terms is as follows: Slight harm Outbreak of fire unlikely to result in serious injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).
+Moderate harm Outbreak of fire could foreseeably result in injury including serious injury) of one or more occupants, but it is unlikely to involve multiple fatalities.
+Extreme harm Significant potential for serious injury or death of one or more occupants.
+Accordingly, it is considered that the risk to life from fire at these premises is: Trivial ⊠ Tolerable □ Mo oderate Substantial Intolerable Comments: • I of a fire is at a low level of risk because of the ve been highlighted within the risk assessment.
+G of the premise and the occupants within the r life safety in the event of a fire would be slight harm.